joehahn/exes-n-ohs/README.md

 The following summary report details the MLP model built here:<br />
 ![](figs/mlp_summary.png)<br />
-which shows that this neural net has five layers...
+which shows that this neural net has five layers, an input layer having N=2 neurons that recieve each record's (x,y) coordinates, three densely-connected hidden layers composed of N=10, 60, and then 20 neurons, followed by an N=3 neuron layer that outputs each record's class probabilities.
+And to manage any overfitting, dropout layers are also sandwiched between each of the above dense layers with dropout_fraction=0.1

 ### notes